zyzhangGroup/DomainSeeker/README.md

 > **min_domain_size**: Domains containing fewer than this number of residues are filtered out.
 > **n_process**: Number of parallel processes to use.

-For the AF2 prediction model, it is not recommended to modify any parameters other than *n_process*.
 For the AF3 model, setting  *plddt_cutoff* = 50 may result in a better performance.

 The output files will be saved in the folder specified by the "Domain Directory" option in the "Global Options" module.Two types of output files are generated: